Система Orphus

 Accommodation during the trip

-The expedition to the Shantar Islands will be held in places remote from civilization.
-Therefore, the accommodation will be quite simple, but comfortable.
+The expedition takes place far from civilization.
+The accommodation will be quite simple, but comfortable.

 Call friends!